soundpress/RulesOfNYC/docs/c03/index.rst

 (a) Definitions.

-   "Covered goods or services."
-The term "covered goods or service" means any good or service that:

-      (i) is reasonably believed by a consumer to aid in diagnosing or monitoring disease symptoms, preventing the spread of disease, or treating disease; or

-      (ii) is marketed by a merchant as aiding in diagnosing or monitoring disease symptoms, preventing the spread of disease, or treating disease.
+   “Covered goods or services.”
+The term “covered goods or services” means goods or services that are essential to health, safety or welfare, or are marketed or advertised as such, including but not limited to staple consumer food items such as milk, eggs and bread, goods or services used for emergency cleanup, or emergency supplies such as water, flashlights, radios, batteries, candles, blankets, soaps, diapers, toiletries, medical supplies such as medications, bandages, gauze, isopropyl alcohol, medical masks, and antibacterial products, or gasoline or other motor fuels.

-   "Excessive price increase."
-The term "excessive price increase" means an increase of 10 percent or more above the price at which the same or similar good or service could have been obtained by consumers in the City of New York 30 - 60 days prior to the adoption of this rule.
+   “Excessive price.”
+The term “excessive price” means 10 percent or more above the price at which the same or similar good or service could have been obtained by a buyer in the City of New York 30 - 60 days prior to the declaration of a state of emergency.

-   "Imminent threat to public health."
-The term "imminent threat to public health" means an outbreak of disease, found to be an imminent threat to public health or safety by the City of New York or the subject of a State of Emergency within the City of New York.

-   "Merchant."
-The term "merchant" means a seller, lessor, or creditor or any other person who makes available either directly or indirectly, goods, services or credit, to consumers.
-"Merchant" includes manufacturers, wholesalers and others who are responsible for any act or practice prohibited by this subchapter.
+   “Merchant.”
+The term “merchant” means a seller, lessor, or creditor or any other person who makes available either directly or indirectly, goods, services or credit, to consumers.
+“Merchant” includes manufacturers, wholesalers and others who are responsible for any act or practice prohibited by this subchapter.

-(b) (1) It shall be an unconscionable trade practice for a merchant to sell or offer for sale covered goods or services with an excessive price increase during an imminent threat to public health.
+(b) (1) It is an unconscionable trade practice for a merchant to sell or offer for sale covered goods or services at an excessive price during a declared state of emergency in the City of New York.

+   (2) Exceptions.
+A merchant is permitted to sell or offer for sale covered goods or services at an excessive price if such merchant:

-   (2) An increase in price shall be considered lawful if the merchant establishes that the increase was directly attributable to additional costs imposed on it by the supplier of the goods, or directly attributable to additional costs for labor or materials used to provide the services, provided that the increase charged to the consumer is comparable to the increase incurred by the merchant.
+      (i) has increased its price of such goods or services to an excessive price as a direct result of costs imposed on such merchant by the supplier of such goods or services, or such increase in the price of such goods or services is directly attributable to additional costs for labor or materials used to provide the goods or services, provided that the increase charged to the buyer is comparable to the increase incurred by the merchant; or

+      (ii) sold or offered for sale such covered goods or services to buyers in the City of New York at an excessive price 30 days prior to the declaration of a state of emergency and such merchant has not increased the price of such goods or services during the state of emergency, or in the 30 days prior to such declaration, except in accordance with subdivision (i).

    (3) Each sale or offer for sale in violation of this rule constitutes a separate violation.